ste-ioan/nfbi/readme.txt

 The present collection of files are the scripts employed for the publication "neural fatigue by passive induction".

-They require SPM12 and TDT toolboxes for fMRI and MVPA.
+They require SPM12, TDT and SwE toolboxes for fMRI and MVPA.

 The scripts "coreg_seg_norm" and "smoothing" are the ones employed for preprocessing.